TheShadowProgramming/iitm-courses-practice/programming-diploma/MAD1-project/notes.md

 # Installation of flask

 - we only have pip command for the installation of the flask project
+- so therefore create a virtual environment first then
-- so therefore pip install flask
+- install flask there

+for venv :-

+run this command in the directory in which we want to install the virtual environment
+- python3 -m venv .venv
+- . .venv/bin/activate (for activating the virtual environment)
+- deactivate karne ke liye, just the deactivate keyword

 # Thing about the virtual environment